fsoyer/auditOracleHTML/README.md

 * IMPORTANT : this script must be executed under sqlplus, as SYSTEM If SYSTEM access is not permitted, it needs to be executed by a user with right SELECT ANY DICTIONARY granted
 ```
+    CREATE USER MyAuditUser IDENTIFIED BY "password";
+    ALTER USER MyAuditUser DEFAULT TABLESPACE TOOLS;
+    ALTER USER MyAuditUser QUOTA UNLIMITED ON TOOLS;
-    GRANT CONNECT, SELECT ANY DICTIONARY TO MyAuditUser default tablespace TOOLS;
+    GRANT CONNECT, SELECT ANY DICTIONARY TO MyAuditUser;
 ```
-* IMPORTANT : it's better if a tablespace "TOOLS" exists in the database for a table of audit history.
-If not, the table is created in tablespace SYSTEM (in which the user must be able to write).
+* IMPORTANT : it's better (in fact, actually mandatory) if a tablespace "TOOLS" exists in the database for a table of audit history.
+If not, the table can be created in tablespace SYSTEM (but the user must have write right).

 * TNS :
 ```